S.Korean regulator tells Ant-backed Kakao Pay to revise IPO prospectus

-Kakao Pay Corp, backed by Chinese e-commerce firm Ant Group (688688.SS), was planning to offer 17 million new shares next month in an indicative range of 63,000-96,000 won each, giving it a market valuation of up to 12 trillion won. read more
+Kakao Pay Corp, backed by Chinese e-commerce firm Ant Group, was planning to offer 17 million new shares next month in an indicative range of 63,000-96,000 won each, giving it a market valuation of up to 12 trillion won.

 But the Financial Supervisory Service (FSS) said in a regulatory filing it had asked the company to resubmit its IPO registration statement to answer questions about its prospectus for the Seoul listing.